-Teams like the Michigan Wolverines and Michigan State Spartans will be on the betting menu in multiple sports when Michigan’s online sportsbooks go live.
-College sports events taking place in Michigan will be available for legal wagering as well.
+Teams like the Michigan Wolverines and Michigan State Spartans are on the betting menu in multiple sports at Michigan’s online sportsbooks.
+College sports events taking place in Michigan are available for legal wagering as well.

 Michigan law restricts betting on events involving athletes under the age of 18.
 This makes betting on high school sports and any contest in which a participating athlete is under 18 illegal under Michigan betting laws.